How to Identify and Prevent Hazards Around the Home

 Kids should only play with age-appropriate toys from reputable sources.
 A good rule of thumb when homeowners determine whether a toy is a hazard is to see if it fits inside a toilet paper roll.
 If it fits through, then it should be kept away from small children.

 Adults and older kids in the household should be trained in first aid and CPR.

-Accidental poisonings can occur when small children get a hold of cleaning chemicals, or when cleaning chemicals are mixed.
+Accidental poisonings can occur when small children get a hold of cleaning chemicals or when cleaning chemicals are mixed.
 Homeowners should ensure that all cleaners are stored in their original containers and that the directions stay legible.
 It is important for homeowners to remember to never combine bleach and ammonia or vinegar.
 These acids can release toxic gases that are corrosive when inhaled.

-Homeowners should regularly look through their homes for potential hazards and address them to keep their household safe.
+Homeowners should regularly look through their homes for potential hazards and address them to keep their households safe.
 By exercising caution and staying educated about what can go wrong, they can keep their household safe and secure.